C2SP/wycheproof/doc/index.md

 ## Thoughts on the design of cryptographic libraries

-We should promote robust interfaces with the goal to simplify the use of the library, codereviews of applications using the library and testing the library.
+We should promote robust interfaces with the goal to simplify the use of the library, code reviews of applications using the library and testing the library.

 * When cryptographic primitives require randomness then the random